mingxiangchan/dell-slides/PITCHME.md

 query.filter_by(User.id.like('%John%')).all()
 ```

-You can read up more [here](https://docs.sqlalchemy.org/en/13/orm/tutorial.html#querying)
+You can read more [here](https://docs.sqlalchemy.org/en/13/orm/tutorial.html#querying)

 +++